MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnNewRecord-Trigger.md

  Use this trigger to initialize a new record or other variables on the page.

  If an error occurs in the trigger code a popup dialog shows an error message.
 When the dialog is closed, the user can enter new data.

+> [!IMPORTANT]
+> The OnNewRecord trigger can be called more than once while a page is opened.

 > [!NOTE]
 >  The OnNewRecord trigger does not support calls to control add-in methods and properties because the trigger is invoked before the page is instantiated.
 For more information see, [Exposing Methods and Properties in a Windows Client Control Add-in](Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md).